 Types Of Addiction Counseling And Extracurricular Activities

-During group therapy, you’ll meet with a small group of fellow residents as well as a counselor.
-The counselor will guide discussions on a variety of topics that relate to recovery.
+You’ll meet with a small group of fellow residents and a counselor during group therapy.
+The counselor will guide discussions on various topics related to recovery.
 Topics may include trauma, self-esteem, triggers, and other factors that relate to substance abuse.

 During these sessions, the counselor will encourage residents to share some of their feelings and experiences with the group.
 However, it may take time for the resident to feel comfortable opening up.
-Once they do, they’re likely to receive a lot of support from their fellow residents.
+Once they do, they’re likely to receive much support from their fellow residents.

-Group therapy may follow the classic, “12 steps,” a format that has been shown to help with recovery.
+Group therapy may follow the classic “12 steps,” a format shown to help with recovery.

 Many rehabs offer experiential therapy alongside traditional modes of recovery.
 Experiential therapy focuses on actions rather than talking.
-Counselors may guide residents through meditation sessions, art projects, or even outdoor activities, such as group hikes.
+Counselors may guide residents through meditation sessions, art projects, or even outdoor activities like group hikes.
 These activities can help residents express feelings through positive actions.
 The activities are also fun and can break up the monotony of days in rehab.

 Saving Your Life: Why Should You Choose Inpatient Drug Rehab In Illinois?